 How Does Netflix Block VPNs?

 For the most part, VPN technology is nothing new.
-Virtual Private Networks have been used for decades, mostly by businesses who have employees that need remote access.
+Virtual Private Networks have been used for decades, mostly by businesses that have employees that need remote access.
 A virtual private network creates a secure tunnel between the user and the hosting server, allowing for remote access to a server that otherwise would not be accessible to the user.

 For businesses, the benefit was the ability for employees to securely connect to private company servers to gain access to important files.
 VPN technology has a distinct consumer purpose, however, that allows users to connect, not to company servers but to remote servers that simply provide access to a different internet service provider.

-For UK users, this means connecting to a remote server located in the United States that is itself connected to an American ISP, such as Comcast, AT&T or Time-Warner.
+If you’re in the UK, this means connecting to a remote server located in the United States that is itself connected to an American ISP, such as Comcast, AT&T or Time-Warner.
 A VPN service will not change your ISP outright.
 It still needs your home ISP to make the connection, but it will hide your viewing activity from your ISP while connected to the VPN servers.

 To be clear, Netflix does not openly explain how they block VPNs or proxy services.
 While little is known of their blocking methods, what we do know is that the company has developed and is continuing to improve its own, proprietary filtering methods.